Sign up for this email series:

 Juggling shampoos, topical creams, and medications that promise to restore healthy hair sends some members into a slump.
 “No one seems to have an answer.
 It makes me so depressed,” said one woman.
 Another called it a “soul-destroying affliction.
 None of the treatments prescribed over the years have worked for me.”

-Scalp psoriasis appears as raised, red, itchy patches with silvery white scales that often start in one spot — behind the ear, for example — and spread through the hair.
-Symptoms include mild-to-severe itching, burning, cracking or bleeding skin.
+Scalp psoriasis appears as raised, red or purple, itchy patches with silvery white scales that often start in one spot — behind the ear, for example — and spread through the hair.
+Symptoms include mild to severe itching, burning, cracking or bleeding skin.
 Members of MyPsoriasisTeam described how it feels in their own words:

 Although scalp psoriasis affects just a small area of the body, it has a huge impact on self-esteem and well-being.
 Members of MyPsoriasisTeam often discuss how this disease affects their lives.

-Visible plaques and flaking makes many members feel self-conscious.
+Visible plaques and flaking makes many members feel self-conscious, as psoriasis on the scalp is difficult to hide.
 “My scalp and eyebrows are completely covered.
 It’s so embarrassing.
 I look like a lizard,” said one member.
 “I can't put my hair in a ponytail because the psoriasis is all around my hairline,” added another.

 Picking and scratching itchy areas only creates more inflammation and skin traumas (known as the Koebner phenomenon).
 “The urge to pick is so strong it’s impossible to ignore,” explained one woman.
 “I usually end up with red, irritated areas and wake to blood on my sheets.
 I fear I will end up with an infection.”